 The EEOC also charged that two managers were subject to unfair criticism and discipline in retaliation for supporting the female janitors’ sexual harassment claims, and one manager was compelled to resign.

-In addition to paying $850,000 to the current and former employees, Goodwill/Calidad must revise their EEOC policies and complaint and investigation procedures; implement supervisor accountability policies concerning discrimination issues; conduct comprehensive sensitivity training of their workforce; and hire a consultant to monitor responses to future complaints.
+In addition to paying $850,000 to the current and former employees, the organizations must revise their EEOC policies and complaint and investigation procedures; implement supervisor accountability policies concerning discrimination issues; conduct comprehensive sensitivity training of their workforce; and hire a consultant to monitor responses to future complaints.
 The companies must also provide regular reports to the EEOC on complying with the terms of the settlement.

 “The #MeToo movement illustrates that sexual harassment impacts people across industries, from white collar to blue collar work, across class, race, age, gender and abilities,” said EEOC San Francisco District Director William R. Tamayo.
 “In this case, there were many factors that contributed to the vulnerability of these janitors – all were African-American, many were young females new to the workplace, with disabilities, working the isolated night shift.
 Employers must take proactive measures to stop predators who would abuse their power over vulnerable workers.”

-The Goodwill case is a timely reminder of the consequences organizations face by ignoring sexual harassment complaints and retaliating against individuals who report incidents of harassment or support the harassment claims of others.
+This is a timely reminder of the consequences organizations face by ignoring sexual harassment complaints and retaliating against individuals who report incidents of harassment or support the harassment claims of others.
 The EEOC underscores the importance of an effective training program as one of the proactive measures organizations can take to prevent discrimination and implement an anti-retaliation training program and foster positive behavior and respect in the workplace.